 WorkshopsGerald Klickstein presents innovative workshops and consulting services across North America for musicians, educators, music schools, arts students and career advisors.

-He has appeared at leading music schools such as the Curtis Institute and Rice University, at prestigious summer institutes such as the Meadowmount School of Music and the National Repertory Orchestra, and at national conferences, including those of the College Music Society, Chamber Music America, MTNA, the American String Teachers Association, and others.
+He has appeared at leading music schools such as the Curtis Institute and Rice University, at prestigious summer institutes such as the Meadowmount School of Music and the National Repertory Orchestra, and at numerous national conferences, including those of the College Music Society, Chamber Music America, MTNA, the American String Teachers Association, and others.

 New in 2017: Gerald Klickstein offers music schools exclusive screenings of the 75-minute documentary film, Composed, which he pairs with a workshop on overcoming music performance anxiety.